sassoftware/sas-studio-custom-steps/DQStandardize/README.md

    | ![](img/dqstandardize-tabstandardizeoptions-standalone.png) | ![](img/dqstandardize-tabstandardizeoptions-flowmode.png) |

 1. **Select Column** - Defines column to be standardized.
-2. **Standardized column** - Define standardized column.
-If empty will be used input column with _STD suffix.
+2. **Standardized column** - Specify name of output column to contain standardized value.If left empty, a new column will be created using name of input column suffixed with **_STD**.
 3. **Locale**          - Define Locale to be used to compute standardized column.
 4. **Definition**      - Define the rule to be used to compute standardized column.

 ## Requirements

 2021.1.1 or later

+* This custom step requires a SAS Quality Knowledge Base (QKB) to be installed and configured.
+More details can be found in the documentation that is available [here](https://support.sas.com/en/software/quality-knowledge-base-support.html)

 ## Usage